agentlang-ai/agentlang-docs/docs/language/kernel/lang.md

 # Lang

-The `:Fractl.Kernel.Lang` component mainly defines the core-attribute types that can be used in fractl.
+The `:Fractl.Kernel.Lang` component mainly defines the core-attribute types that can be used in Fractl.
 These types are listed below:

 	* `:String` - texts of arbitrary length, enclosed in double-quotes
     * `:Keyword` - symbolic constants prefixed by a `:`.
 E.g - :left, :blue.
 Keywords may not contain spaces.
-	* `:Path` - fully qualified name of a fractl data-type, encoded as a keyword.
+	* `:Path` - fully qualified name of a Fractl data-type, encoded as a keyword.
 E.g - :Acme.Erp/Employee.
     * `:DateTime` - date-time strings, usually in the format `2011-12-03T10:15:30`.
 	* `:Date` - strings with only the date part of a `:DateTime`.
     * `:Time` - strings with only the time part of a `:DateTime`.